Find Affordable College Courses

 Woodland Park, NJ

 Out of the 8 online programs at schools in the Middle Atlantic Region that were part of this year’s ranking, Berkeley College - Woodland Park landed the # 5 spot on the list.
-Berkeley College - Woodland Park is a small private for-profit school located in the suburb of Woodland Park.
+Berkeley College - Woodland Park is a small private for-profit school located in the large suburb of Woodland Park.

 Women make up 92% of the visual and performing arts majors at the school.

 Finger Lakes Community College did quite well in this year’s ranking of the most popular online places for visual and performing arts students to get a associate degree.
 It came in at #6 on the list.
-Located in the rural area of Canandaigua, Finger Lakes Community College is a public school with a medium-sized student population.
+Located in the rural area of Canandaigua, Finger Lakes Community College is a public school with a moderately-sized student population.

 About 69% of the students majoring in visual and performing arts at the school are women while 31% are male.